 The weapon shouldn’t come at the expense of armor or abilities.
 If you’re unsure you’ll be able to buy the Phantom multiple rounds in a row, stick to a cheaper alternative until your economy blossoms.
 Once you’re deep into a match with thousands of Creds at your disposal, that’s when you can comfortably afford to full-buy and run with a Phantom.

 Best Agent to use the Phantom

 Holding mid to long-range sightlines with Sentinel or Controller Agents can be bolstered by the Phantom.
 If you’re holding down various chokepoints as Cypher or Brimstone, for instance, a quick peek out of your camera or a look through your smoke could swing a round.
 A few rapid taps of the Phantom and you can safely go back to your defensive position.

 Being a Rifle, the Phantom fits well with essentially every Agent in the game, however.
 Whether you’re playing slow or on the flank, it’s going to be a reliable tool for the job no matter what.

-One of the major upsides of choosing the Phantom over the Vandal is just how quiet the weapon is.
+One of the major upsides of choosing the Phantom is just how quiet the weapon is.
 Flanking with this Rifle gives you the freedom to find a pick and then hurry to a new location.
 All without much fear of giving away your position with gunfire that can be heard cross-map.